The Ghost Ship

 Description

 The Barbary Coast, 1621.
 A mysterious vessel floats silently on the water – its hull splintered and its sails tattered and burnt.
 For months the Ghost Ship has hunted pirates to liberate enslaved prisoners.
-Now it – too – finds itself hunted.
+Now it, too, finds itself hunted.

 But the ship’s crew hides a secret, and the stakes could not be higher.
-The bravest among them are not who they seem: if arrested, they will hang for their alleged crimes.
+The bravest among them are not what they seem: if arrested, they will hang for their alleged crimes.
 Can they survive their journey and escape their fate?

 Publisher Review